ddnexus/elastics-doc/source/doc/6-elastics-admin/2-Live-Reindex.md

 > You can always get the original basename, by calling `index_basename` on any elasticsearch document structure.

 > All the index, delete and bulk operations made by the process that is running the live-reindex will automatically rename the index to the current timestamped index name.
 Any other process running during the live-reindex (e.g. your live app) will index, delete and bulk on the old index/indices, so there will be no automatic renaming.

+### Deploy

+If the structure of your index changes, you need to deploy the new code.
+The live reindexing should be the last step of your new deployment, performed just before you swap the old code with the new one.
+It will take care of reindex your data in new index/indices, including the changes being made during the reindexing itself.

+> If you deploy with `capistrano`, you should run the reindex method (perhaps in a migration) right before the `create_symlink`

 ### Tracking Changes